glideroggan/dream/readme.md

 # BUGS
-- account info
-  - should tell if there are any cards connected to the account
-- ✔️card workflow
-  - ✔️completing the create account workflow, doesn't update the validation on the card workflow
-- KYC
-  - probably should sign that kyc with the signing workflow
-- new user
+- ✔️new user
-  - we need a debug button for adding money to a new account Maybe it can just a a function we can call from debug window
+  - ✔️we need a debug button for adding money to a new account Maybe it can just a a function we can call from debug window
-- search
-  - pressing esc should remove text from search, and remove the search results
-- account widget
-  - transfer button does nothing in widget empty state
-    - fixed with toast?
-- the loan workflow
-  - home loan
-    - shouldn't have the length of the loan in months, should already be set over a specific time
-    - shouldn't have a purpose
-  - purpose dropdown doesn't show any options
-  - doesn't show any of my accounts to deposit the loan into
 - the transaction signing is not so nice, the style of it should improve
 - need toast error when failing to start a workflow
 - ✔️Transaction list doesn't update after adding a new transaction
-- transfers should be able to be scheduled
 - when there is only one choice from the search inputs, enter key should select it
 - payment contact search doesn't tab through the results
 - favorite checkbox doesn't work on add payment contact